-1. Collect reliable data from the budget office on past and current budgets for books.

-- 2. Communicate to important stakeholders the need for increasing and maintaining consistent levels of funding for books by use of budget data and other sources. - 3.
-Develop and maintain a predictable and reliable book budget.
+- 1. Collect reliable data from the budget office on past and current budgets for books. - 2.
+Communicate to important stakeholders the need for increasing maintaining consistent levels of funding for books by use of budget data and other sources.

 Goal #4: Move the Horizon catalog to a cloud-based service.